-I sat in MOAA’s Business and Networking Group (BANG) meeting last week.
-Their program, “Present Yourself with Courage and Confidence” was an excellent reminder of the simple yet often overlooked elements of getting the offers you want when in the job search mode.
-The presentation by a leading TAP Facilitator, Janet Spadola, took those in the audience in the search mode through the steps simply and directly.
+I sat in a networking meeting, and the program “Present Yourself with Courage and Confidence” was an excellent reminder of the simple yet often overlooked elements of getting the offers you want when in the job search mode.
+The presentation by a leading career coach, Janet Spadola, took those in the audience in the search mode through the steps simply and directly.
 For those in the audience not in the search mode, the presentation was a quality reminder of using those same elements in the everyday activities of a professional.

 - Know what it is I want to do.